JanotLeLapin/Petals/README.md

 ./gradlew shadowJar # MacOS & Linux
 ```

+You can find the compiled plugin in `build/libs/petals-0.1-all.jar`.

 ### Running the database

 You'll need [Docker](https://www.docker.com/) to run your instance of a Redis store.